nathtiekk/tp/docs/DeveloperGuide.md

        Expected: Person policy renewal date updated successfully, and details are displayed in the status message.

     1. Test case: `renew pol/234567 r/2025-06-11`<br>
        Expected: No person policy renewal date updated.
-Error details are displayed in the status message.
+Error details are displayed in the status message and command entered stays in the command box.

     1. Other incorrect delete commands to try: `renew`, `...`<br>
        Expected: Similar to previous.